 Many transformation methods are available for RNAseq count data.
 In spatialGE, the function transform_data applies log-transformation to the counts, after library size normalization performed on each sample separately.
 Similar to Seurat, it applies a scaling factor (scale_f=10000 by default).

-tnbc <- transform_data(tnbc, method='log')
+tnbc <- transform_data(tnbc, method='log', cores=2)

 Users also can apply variance-stabilizing transformation (SCT; Hafemeister and Satija (2019)), which is another method increasingly used in single-cell and spatial transcriptomics studies.
 See here for details.